A to Z of EVs in 2023: Every electric car available right now (or coming very soon)

 Compare Polestar 2 lease deals

-Polestar has also confirmed the imminent arrival of the 3 – an all-new model that will debut a new generation of models.
-It’s likely to follow the styling cues of the Polestar 2, but wrap everything up in a larger body that’ll go head-to-head with the Audi e-tron and BMW iX.
-It’s set for launch in 2022.
+Polestar’s 3 is now available to lease – an all-new model that will debut a new generation of models.
+It’s follows the styling cues and design of the 2, but wraps everything up in a larger body that’ll go head-to-head with the Audi e-tron and BMW iX.
+Hit the button below to compare Polestar 3 leases now.

 Porsche